-Have Your Brakes Checked By a Mechanic
+Have Your Brakes Checked by a Certified RV Mechanic

 Keeping your brakes maintained is important for your safety and those of everyone else on the road as well.
 Brake damage could cost as much as $2,000 for a motorhome and $500 for a trailer.

 Check your batteries regularly.
 Check your batteries before your trip.
 Deep cycle batteries last 3-5 years and should be replaced after their life cycle is complete.

 Store your battery properly.
 Take your battery out during the winter months and store it somewhere warm.
 They have the possibility to freeze and break, voiding the warranty and rendering them unusable.

 Servicing your RV generator is important as well.
 Again, check the manufacturer’s recommendations for how often the oil and filter should be changed.
 Ignoring this chore could cost you as much as $9,000 in repairs.
 Remember to run your generator regularly when your RV is stored too.
 If you don’t, it could cost you up to $400 to take care of the build-up on the unit’s carburetor.
 Service your RV generator according to schedule